State's deaths rise by 122 after 79 day before; new cases back above 10K with 11,541

 Deaths

 Since the first death was reported on Feb.
-29, the national toll has risen to 303,773 an increase of 3,019 Tuesday, four days after a world-record 3,309, according to Johns Hopkins.
-Twenty states reported at least 50 more deaths Tuesday with 10 in double digits.
+29, the national toll has risen to 307,339, an increase of 3,479, surpassing the world record of 3,164 Friday, according to Johns Hopkins.
+Twenty-four states reported at least 50 more deaths Wednesday.

-Top-ranked states: No. 1 New York: had an increased of 129 deaths to 35,981, according to Johns Hopkins tracking with an adjustment Wednesday morning after listing a decline on Tuesday night.
+Top-ranked states: No. 1 New York: had an increase of 96 deaths to rise 35,927 with a daily high of 799 in April, according to Johns Hopkins tracking.
 Hopkins includes probable deaths, meaning there was no positive coronavirus test, with New York state only using confirmed deaths but New York City probable ones.
-No. 2 Texas: increase of 205 at 24,142.
-No. 3 California: increase of 142 at 21,188.
-No. 5: New Jersey: increase of 97 at 17,872.
+No. 2 Texas: increase of 252 at 24,394.
+No. 3 California: increase of a record 293 deaths at 21,481.
+No. 5: New Jersey: increase of 91 at 18,003.

 Cases